WorshipTool/image-parser/parser/text_parser/tests/README.md

 - ✓ Both path and array inputs work
 - ✓ Title consistency between functions
 - ✓ Results are saved to temp directory
+- ✓ Word bounding boxes are visualized in annotated images

 Total: 11 tests

+The verbose test also generates annotated images showing OCR word detection with bounding boxes and confidence scores for visual inspection and debugging.